Table of contents

 Time-based maintenance (TBM)

 Time-based maintenance is performed at regular intervals.
 Refers to the replacement of an item regardless of its real condition.
-Normally it is performed at intervals prescribed by the machine manufacturer and used as the basis of the Mean Time Between Failure (MTBF) data.
+Typically, it is performed at intervals prescribed by the machine manufacturer and used as the basis of the Mean Time Between Failure (MTBF) data.

 Predictive maintenance